-To compare Do this The local copy of a file to the latest revision in Version Manager a Select the file in the Solution Explorer. b Right-click, and select Compare Revisions from the resulting menu.
-Two different revisions of the same file in Version Manager a Select the file from the Solutions Explorer. b Right-click, and select View History from the resulting menu. c CTRL-click to select two revisions, then right-click and select Compare Revisions from the resulting menu.
+To compare Do this The local copy of а Select the file in the Solution Explorer. a file to the latest revision in Version Manager b Right-click, and select Compare Revisions from the resulting menu.
+Two different а Select the file from the Solutions Explorer. revisions of the same file in Version Manager b Right-click, and select View History from the resulting menu. С CTRL-click to select two revisions, then right-click and select Compare Revisions from the resulting menu.